Bellis perennis: Cultivation

 The species generally blooms from early to midsummer, although when grown under ideal conditions, it has a very long flowering season and will even produce a few flowers in the middle of mild winters.

 It can generally be grown where minimum temperatures are above -30 °F, in full sun to partial shade conditions, and requires little or no maintenance.
 It has no known serious insect or disease problems and can generally be grown in most well-drained soils.
 The plant may be propagated either by seed after the last frost, or by division after flowering.

 Though not native to the United States, the species is still considered a valuable ground cover in certain garden settings (e.g., as part of English or cottage inspired gardens, as well as spring meadows where low growth and some colour is desired in parallel with minimal care and maintenance while helping to crowd out noxious weeds once established and naturalised).

 Numerous single- and double-flowered varieties are in cultivation, producing flat or spherical blooms in a range of sizes (1 to 6 cm) and colours (red, pink and white).
 They are generally grown from seed as biennial bedding plants.
 They can also be purchased as plugs in spring.

 It has been reported to be mostly self-fertilizing, but some plants may be self-sterile.

 Uses

 Bellis perennis may be used as a potherb.
-Young leaves can be eaten raw in salads, or cooked, though the leaves become increasingly astringent with age.
+The young leaves can be eaten raw in salads or cooked, but the leaves become increasingly astringent with age.
 Flower buds and petals can be eaten raw in sandwiches, soups and salads.
 It is also used as a tea and as a vitamin supplement.

 B. perennis has astringent properties and has been used in herbal medicine.

 Daisies have traditionally been used for making daisy chains in children's games.

-Culture
+In culture

 Daisy is used as a feminine name, and sometimes as a nickname for people named Margaret, after the French name for the oxeye daisy, marguerite.

 The daisy is the national flower of the Netherlands.